 When you get your sweet corn home and shuck it, it looks like this.
 Yellow and/or white kernels, nice and round and plump and looking delicious!

 Field corn is used very differently than sweet corn.
 It’s not nearly as sweet as sweet corn, so it doesn’t taste very good right off the cob.
 Field corn will be processed into corn meal or corn flour, and then used in foods that have corn as an ingredient.
 Simple examples are tortilla chips or corn flakes, but lots of other foods also contain corn.
+Field corn can also be used to feed animals or to make ethanol.

 Field corn is not harvested as early as sweet corn.
 The goal is for the corn to start to dry while it is still on the ears.
 Corn is very high in moisture, and it needs to dry out quite a bit before it can be processed.
 This corn is starting to dry out, but isn’t ready for harvest yet.